phonixcode/innoscripta-news/README.md

 # Project Overview
-This project involves building a full-stack web application that combines Laravel (backend) and React.js with TypeScript (frontend) to create a news aggregator platform.
+The News Aggregator is a full-stack web application designed to aggregate, filter, and display news articles from multiple sources.

 # Docker Setup Instructions

-This project is set up to run using Docker.
-Follow these instructions to get both the backend and frontend running:
+This project is fully containerized for seamless deployment.
+Follow these steps to get the application up and running.

 ## Prerequisites
 Ensure you have the following installed on your machine: